 Most of us have been sold a bill of goods that we need to invest in (and then store for the rest of our lives) a full set of precious wedding china.
 Now, here’s the deal – if you host elaborate dinner parties and actually use your china, we don’t have a problem.
 However if you’re like the other 99% of the population, your sets of china are withering away in a cupboard or attic or basement collecting a film of dust.
 I once had a client who had inherited so much fine china from family members that her entire house was overflowing and her living spaces were no longer functional.
 My suggestion – if you want to keep a token for posterity sake, choose one teacup (or plate or bowl) from each collection and donate the rest.

 What items are you hanging on to simply because you feel like you have to?
+What items could you let go of now without really feeling the impact?
 I’d love to know!

 PS.
 If you’ve inherited items and don’t know what you should keep, check out this post.